-20.17 Standards: Partial Offset of Nutrient Control Requirements
+20.17 Standards: Partial Offset of Nutrient Control Requirements disturbing one half (1/2) acre but less than one (1) acre.

 - A. Development subject to this ordinance shall attain nitrogen and phosphorus loading rate reductions on-site that meet the following criteria prior to using an offsite offset measure: - 1) Thirty percent (30%) or more reduction in both nitrogen and phosphorus loading from the untreated conditions for any single-family, detached and duplex residential development